CHAPTER 6

 "And I beheld when He had opened the sixth seal, and, lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood;"

-Here we see John watching Jesus as Jesus opens the Sixth Seal.
-John witnesses a great earthquake.
-So far, according to Wikipedia, the largest earthquake our earth has experienced was in Valdivia, Chili which registered 9.4 magnitude.
+John is watching Jesus as Jesus opens the Sixth Seal.
+John witnesses a "great earthquake".
+So far, according to Wikipedia, the largest earthquake our earth has experienced was in Valdivia, Chili, which registered 9.4 magnitude.
 Port-au-Prince records show that over 316,000 people died in an earthquake in 2010 there.
 The earthquake that John is witnessing will be much greater than any earthquake we have ever known.

 The moon will become "as blood".
-It will not become blood but "as" blood.
+The moon will not become blood but "as" blood.
 In other words, the moon will look very red.
+People may think of death when they see the blood-red moon.
 Perhaps the red moon will remind the earth of Jesus' death on the cross for them.
-Yes, they will think of death, especially the death of their loved ones.
-I hope they will look up and see the blood red moon and turn to the Blood that was shed on the cross.
-Even in the darkest of times, Christ shines His salvation through.
-Hopefully, this blood red moon will help people to recall that Jesus died for their sins and that they can be saved if they would only ask Christ to forgive their sins and come into their black hearts.
-If they would only pray and ask the Saviour to cover their black sins with His red blood, He would.
-That's why He died.
+Even in the darkest of times, Christ shines His salvation.
+Hopefully, this blood-red moon will help people to recall that Jesus died for their sins and that they can be saved if they would only ask Christ to forgive them and come into their hearts.
+If people would only pray and ask the Saviour to cover their black sins with His red blood, He would.
+That's why He died for all who will call upon Him.

 VERSE 13: (Chapter 6)